acss-io/atomizer/docs/quick-start.md

 {% include subhead.html tag="h2" title="Configuration" %}

 <p>Atomizer allows you to define breakpoints, variables/custom values, and predefined classes in a JSON-formatted config file.
-Take a look at <a href="https://github.com/acss-io/atomizer/blob/master/examples/example-config.js">this example</a> for more information on how configuration is used in Atomizer.</p>
+Take a look at <a href="https://github.com/acss-io/atomizer/blob/master/examples/config/atomizer.js">this example</a> for more information on how configuration is used in Atomizer.</p>

 {% include subhead.html tag="h2" title="Next Steps" %}

-<p>From here, learn about <a href="/thinking-in-atomic.html">Atomic CSS Architecture</a>, read the <a href="/frequently-asked-questions.html">FAQ</a>, learn more about <a href="/guides/atomic-classes.html">Atomizer</a> classes and their <a href="/guides/syntax.html">syntax</a>.</p>
+<p>From here, learn about <a href="/thinking-in-atomic.html">Atomic CSS Architecture</a>, read the <a href="/frequently-asked-questions.html">FAQ</a>, learn more about <a href="/guides/acss-classes.html">Atomizer</a> classes and their <a href="/guides/syntax.html">syntax</a>.</p>

-<p>Please visit the <a href="https://github.com/acss-io/atomizer">Atomizer</a> and <a href="https://github.com/acss-io/grunt-atomizer">grunt-atomizer</a> repositories for more information.</p>
+<p>Please visit the <a href="https://github.com/acss-io/atomizer">Atomizer</a> repository for more information.</p>